datawire/forge-tutorials/deploy-service/step1.md

 `docker build -t hello-webapp:v1 .`{{execute}}

 This command reads the `Dockerfile`, and then builds a binary image that contains everything necessary for the webapp to run.
+Go ahead and run the command.

+`docker run -d -p 80:80 hello-webapp:v1`{{execute}}